 Panel Interviews Made Simple

 Including peers in the interview sequence often means you are asking an opinion from an inexperienced or infrequent interviewer who does not have a full picture of the job.
 So to gain their perspective, develop their interviewing skills, and save time, an interview panel often makes sense.
+Some readers may feel that panel interviews are stressful for job seekers.
+I agree, they are stressful, but useful.
+Panel interviews do add some pressure, but presumably the person you are hiring will attend meetings with multiple people, need to read body language, respond to questions, and present information--and a panel interview is similar to that work.

 So here are the basic rules to make panel interview work.
-Have your questions prepared in advance, and agree on a standard way to evaluate all the candidates - I suggest a one page list of critical competencies.
-Don't play games or try to add any artificial pressure with rapid-fire questions - just let the candidate answer questions one at a time.
+Have your questions prepared in advance, and agree on a standard way to evaluate all the candidates--I suggest a one page list of critical competencies.
+Don't play games or try to add any artificial pressure with rapid-fire questions-- just let the candidate answer questions one at a time.

 When deciding, consensus is nice, but good sense dictates that you listen most carefully to the person with best hiring track record.
 Beware of opinion/assumptions not grounded in fact.
 In the discussions about the candidates, be sure someone asks hard questions to flush out bias and opinion.
 To avoid assumptions, here are a few good questions to ask the group: